 — red and blue gel food coloring

 2. Add food coloring and mix well.

 For all three treats, you will need red, white and blue ice cream.
-There are red and blue flavors on the market, but I couldn’t find any, so I used dye.
+There are red and blue flavors on the market, but we couldn't find any, so we used dye.
 Feel free to buy or dye.

 You gotta be quick with the licks to keep this from melting on your hand.
 We didn’t go with classic Neapolitan flavors (strawberry, vanilla, chocolate), but you could easily do so by dyeing the strawberry a deeper red and using white chocolate for the blue.
 Our version is solid coconut, but follow your heart!

 Red, White and Blue Neapolitan

 Take note of the round container we used for this.
 It was a fail!
 We highly recommend you use a bread tin instead.
 To make your ice cream, scoop the more solid white ice cream into a strip down the middle of the tin.
 This will act as a barrier for the other two, which will be in a more soup-like form due to mixing in the food coloring.
 Add red to one side and blue to the other.
 Place it in the freezer for around two hours.

 Here's where the fail happened.
 When we tried to scoop the ice cream, because it was in a round tin, the act of pulling the scoop towards me spun ALL of the ice cream around in a circle.
 Whoops!
 I managed to get some in the end, but it wasn't ideal.